microsoft/crescent-credentials/README.md

 that the revealed claims are correct.

-This repository contains the Crescent library and a sample application consisting of a JWT issuer, a browser extension client, and a web server verifier.
+This repository contains the Crescent library and a sample application consisting of a JWT issuer, a setup service, a browser extension client and server helper, and a web server verifier.

 ## Setup and demo cheat sheet
 Once the dev dependencies are installed, to run the end-to-end demo use these commands.